-- The holders of 3,320,519,969 free allocation rights have accepted the irrevocable commitment to purchase assumed by the IBERDROLA Group.
-Accordingly, the IBERDROLA Group will acquire such rights for a gross amount of EUR 421,706 thousand. - The final number of new ordinary shares with a nominal value of EUR 0.75 to be issued will be 60,327,000, giving a nominal capital increase from this implementation of EUR 45,245 thousand.
-This will add 0.952% to IBERDROLA's pre-issue share capital. - Subject to compliance with on legal requirements (and verification of compliance by the Spanish National Security Market Commission), the new shares are expected to be admitted for trading on the continuous market of the Madrid, Barcelona, Bilbao and Valencia stock exchanges on 2 February 2016.
-The ordinary trading of new shares is expected to start on 3 February 2016.
+- The holders of 1,956,083,947 free allocation rights have accepted the irrevocable commitment to purchase assumed by IBERDROLA.
+Accordingly, IBERDROLA will acquire such rights for a gross amount of EUR 264,071 thousand. - The final number of new ordinary shares with a nominal value of EUR 0.75 to be issued will be 97,911,000, giving a nominal capital increase from this implementation of EUR 73,433 thousand.
+This will add 1.539% to IBERDROLA's pre-issue share capital. - As a result, the share capital of Iberdrola following the capital increase amounts to EUR 4,844,992,500, represented by 6,459,990,000 ordinary shares of EUR 0.75 par value each, fully subscribed and paid. - Subject to compliance with on legal requirements (and verification of compliance by the Spanish National Security Market Commission), the new shares are expected to be admitted for trading on the continuous market of the Madrid, Barcelona, Bilbao and Valencia stock exchanges on 31 January 2017.
+The ordinary trading of new shares is expected to start on 1 February 2017.